 Located in the historic Canal District, this new American restaurant offers small, shareable plates and hefty entrees inspired by cuisines around the globe, with plenty of vegetarian and vegan choices.

-Their outdoor patio looks like it has been created for spaceships, with cozy little neon igloos, ideal for autumn and winter.
+Their outdoor patio looks like it has been created for spaceships, with cozy little neon igloos, a perfect place autumn and winter.
 Keep in mind that if you happen to dine in the igloos, you need a reservation with a non-refundable $50 rental fee per hour for dinner.
 For lunch, they operate on a first come, first serve policy, so you can just pop in without a reservation.

 The menu is carefully and creatively crafted, and all the small plates I shared were absolutely enjoyed.
 My highlight was the tandoori-style quail with harissa oil and a pear and almond chutney.
 Kudos to the chef who incorporated the sweetness of the chutney into this dish without overpowering anything.